xianxianzhou/PrivadoID-docs/docs/wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-plugin.md

    polygonid_flutter_sdk: ^x.y.z
    ```

-   where x stands for the major version, y stands for the minor version, and z stands for the patch version of the Polygon ID Flutter SDK.
+   where x stands for the major version, y stands for the minor version, and z stands for the patch version of the Uptick ID Flutter SDK.

-If you are working on a branch of the [Polygon ID Flutter SDK repository](https://github.com/0xPolygonID/polygonid-flutter-sdk.git), you can add the dependency in the following way:
+If you are working on a branch of the [Uptick ID Flutter SDK repository](https://github.com/0xPolygonID/polygonid-flutter-sdk.git), you can add the dependency in the following way:

 ```yaml
 dependencies: